iconic-veda/IBM-Project-2023/README.md

 npm install axios
 npm install express nano body-parser cors
 </pre>
--> Replace the App.js file with the uploaded App.js in src directory<br>
+-> Replace the src folder with the uploaded src directory<br>

 ## Step 3: Set up the backend server
--> Add backend/server.js to the root folder<br>
+-> Add Backend/server.js to the root folder<br>
 -> In the server.js file make the following changes:<br>
 In Line 3: Replace username, password of CouchDB database with your own, in the format: http://username:password@localhost:5984 <br>
 In Line 8: Replace database name with your own pre-exisiting database name: const dbName = 'database-name'; <br>